cjo2/cloudfront-invalidator-for-codepipeline/README.md

 ## Setup
 ### Assumptions
-* You are familiar with AWS Serverless Application Model (SAM) and you have it installed and properly configured
+* You are familiar with AWS Serverless Application Model (SAM) and you have it installed and configured
-* You have already configured your CodePipeline pipeline and have an existing CloudFront distribution
+* You have already configured your CodePipeline pipeline
+* You have an existing CloudFront distribution

 ### Installation
 1. Clone this repository on your local machine